-1.1 The evidence on percutaneous insertion of a cerebral protection device to prevent cerebral embolism during TAVI raises no major safety concerns other than those associated with the TAVI procedure.
+1.1 The evidence on percutaneous insertion of a cerebral protection device to prevent cerebral embolism during transcatheter aortic valve implantation (TAVI) raises no major safety concerns other than those associated with the TAVI procedure.
 However, the evidence on efficacy for preventing TAVI-related stroke is inconclusive.
 Therefore, this procedure should only be used with special arrangements for clinical governance, consent, and audit or research.
 Find out what special arrangements mean on the NICE interventional procedures guidance page.

 1.2 Clinicians wishing to do percutaneous insertion of a cerebral protection device to prevent cerebral embolism during TAVI should:

 Inform the clinical governance leads in their NHS trusts.

 Ensure that patients and their carers understand the procedure's safety and efficacy, as well as any uncertainties about these.
 Provide them with clear written information to support shared decision making.
 In addition, the use of NICE's information for the public is recommended.